Secure CheckoutPersonal information is secured with SSL technology.

 5. Foundations of Multi-Paradigm Modeling for Cyber-Physical Systems

 6. Enabling Model Composition of Cyber-Physical Systems with the Two-Hemisphere Model-Driven Approach

-7. Multi-Paradigm Modelling and Co-simulation in Prototyping a Cyber-Physical Production System
+7. Multi-Paradigm Modeling and Co-simulation in Prototyping a Cyber-Physical Production System

 8. Agent based Cyber-physical Development using SEA_ML++